SWeszler/programming_problems/dynamic_programming/plates/README.md

 How to generate these combinations programmatically?
 We need nested for-loops for that.
 (FYI: In combinatorics we would rather use term permutations with repetition instead of combinations)

-2 stacks of plates with 4 plates in each stack, we include 0 because it might happen when we don't pick any plate from one stack
+2 stacks of plates with 4 plates in each stack, we include 0 because there might be a case in which we don't pick any plate from one stack
 {0, 1, 2, 3, 4} x {0, 1, 2, 3, 4}
 itertools.product (Cartesian product of input iterables) is roughly an equivalent of nested for-loops, to find Python implementation go to https://docs.python.org/3/library/itertools.html#itertools.product